6063-as17726/HW03A/README.md

 # p5.js Template

+This code is a pattern compromising of small and big ellipses.
+For my process, I first decided to make an even pattern of small ellipses over the entire canvas.
+Once that was done, I began creating the bigger ellipses such that they overlap the smaller ellipses alternatively.
+Since they were both black, I did not have to remove the smaller ellipses in those spaces.

 This is a README file that can be used to describe and document your assignment.

 Markdown Cheatsheet (from [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/)):